 Music | Ceol

-Cork City Libraries provides a unique musical resource in the city with free access to music materials in all formats.
-We have CDs, DVDs, music books and scores in all genres – classical, choral, traditional, jazz, contemporary, rock and pop – for lending in most of our libraries, and for reference and archival purposes.
-The Rory Gallagher Music Library together with local libraries, provide resources for leisure and entertainment, for information and study, and for understanding and appreciation of all genres of music.
+Cork City Libraries provides a unique musical resource in the city with free access to music materials in all formats including CDs, DVDs, streaming services, music books and scores in all genres; classical, choral, traditional, jazz, contemporary, rock and pop for lending and for reference and archival purposes.

 Our libraries are involved with many of the festivals and cultural events in the city, hosting events during the Jazz Festival, Choral Festival, Folk Festival, Heritage Week, Lifelong Learning Festival, and Culture Night.